canvas-medical/documentation/collections/_guides/your-first-plugin.md

 not declared, they will be ignored.

 Secrets can be declared (though not defined) here.
-Any secrets declared here will be initialized on plugin install, and can be set in the plugin listing on your Canvas instance.
+Any secrets declared here will be initialized on plugin install, and can be set in the plugin listing in the Settings section of your Canvas instance.

 ### README.md